 Will CBD Get Me High?

 The answer to this is a little complicated.
-CBD alone won’t produce an outright intoxicating response.
-Some that are more perceptive to their physiology might feel a subtle uplift in their mood.
+CBD alone won’t produce an outright intoxicating response, however CBD is technically psychoactive.
+Some that are more perceptive of their physiology might feel a subtle uplift in their mood.
 But it won’t be enough to cause a mind-altered state.
 Though, be aware that there are some risks depending on what products you use.

 We emphasize doing your due diligence and make a point to only purchase CBD products that have been thoroughly lab tested.
 If you are in the market for quality CBD, Lifestyle CBD is a perfect example of what you’ll want to be looking for in a company.
 They offer transparency, publicly available lab results, and effective products.